 Body Weight

-Our director of sleep health, Dr. Shelby Harris, summed up the relationship between body type and overall mattress feel.
+One of our medical advisors, Dr. Shelby Harris, summed up the relationship between body type and overall mattress feel.
 “The feel and support of a mattress is regularly affected by how much you weigh,” she says.
 “A mattress will feel firmer to those lighter in weight than it does to those heavier in weight.”
-Let’s dive deeper into what each weight category should prioritize in choosing a mattress to improve their sleep quality.
+Let’s dive deeper into what sleepers in each weight category should prioritize in choosing a mattress to improve their sleep quality.

 Sleeping Position